 - what is the best way to contact your doctor, whether it be by email, phone, or text

-- if you had any diagnostics tests done, ask the office staff when the results will come in and whether or not they’ll call you directly to follow up
+- if you had any diagnostics tests done, ask the office staff when the results will come in and whether they’ll call you directly to follow up